 Looks like I wasn't wrong to keep things to myself.
 I even debated publishing under a pen name for quite a while but was persuaded that I should be proud of my work and not hide behind a fake name.
 Now I wish I had gone with my first instinct.

 Here's the thing: I completely understand everyone has their own comfort level.
 I fully support that.
 If my books aren't for you, no big deal.
 I am in no way hurt by hearing that a friend doesn't feel good reading my books, even if they're happy I've found something I enjoy doing.
 It's not my place to dictate what you feel comfortable reading or watching or listening to.
 I've also always felt it's not my place to judge you for those things.
 I would never discuss with other people my feelings on your personal level of sins or question your relationship with God because you watch shows on HBO that make me uncomfortable or consume a lot of media about murder, violence, and crime.

 My feelings on reading and writing romance haven't changed.
 My personal relationship with God hasn't changed.
-I don't struggle with being a horrible person because I write or feel that I've abandoned reality to live in a sexualized fantasy world of literary porn that I've created.
+I don't struggle with being a horrible person because I write or feel that I've "abandoned reality to live in a sexualized fantasy world of literary porn that I've created."
+(Yes, that's a direct quote, an actual real thing lobbied at me.)
 But people who have been incredibly important to me do feel that way about me.

 So what do I do?
 I genuinely don't know.
 It has been presented to me that the only way I can be seen and accepted as "being on the right path" is to stop writing.
 And if I refuse it's not because of a difference of opinion, it's because I'm wrong and obstinate.
 I don't know how to hold my head high and show that I'm not ashamed of who I am or what I've published because, right now, I'm broken.